squidgy617/BrawlCodes/README.md

 By default, press "Y" while hovering over a stage to open the track list.
 Press Y again to select the song and instantly start a match.
 Alternatively, press A to preview songs, or B to return to the SSS.
 You can change what button is used to trigger this by editing the aliases at the top of the code.

 If the button you used is also used for a stage alt, you can access the track list for that alt by holding the button rather than pressing it.
+To play said alt without selecting a track, only start holding the button _after_ pressing A (this may require some quick timing).

 This functionality only works in versus mode, not special versus, training, or rotation.